WestCare - Hal Rogers Appalachian Recovery Center Philosophy

 WestCare is a national association of nonprofit organizations dating back more than four decades, dedicated to providing mental- and behavioral-health and human services programs to adults, children, adolescents, and families, particularly vulnerable communities such as the indigent population, those with co-occurring disorders, and those in the criminal justice system.

 In the hills of rural east Kentucky, on the Virginia border, WestCare’s Hal Rogers Appalachian Recovery Center provides long-term, intensive residential treatment for adult men.
+It is one of the state's just 143 (39.8 percent) male-only, specifically-tailored treatment centers.

 TREATMENT & ASSESSMENT